 J. Craig Owens' 2011 Bizarre Los Angeles Facebook post has a fine history of the building along with photos.
 His article came from digging into various Los Angeles Times articles.
 The Cinema Treasures page on the Variety Arts Center has some data and photos.

-A 28 page "Variety Arts Center Commemorative Edition" brochure with many photos and a history of the building appears on the Los Angeles Public Library website.
+A 28 page "Variety Arts Center Commemorative Edition" brochure with many photos and a history of the building appears as a PDF on the Los Angeles Public Library website.
 The L.A.
 Times has many articles about the Variety Arts Center in their archives.

 BifRayRock's Noirish Los Angeles post #9393 includes a number of photos.
 Danni Bayles-Yeager has a page on the Playhouse as part of her Performing Arts Archive.
 Wikipedia has an article about Variety Arts Center founder Milt Larsen.